lucabaldini/ixpeobssim/docs/irf.rst

   weighted model-independent analysis.
 * ``ixpe:obssim:v11``: identical to ``ixpe:obssim:v10``, except that the PSF
-  parametrization (used on the simulation side of things) has been improved to match the on-orbit radial dependence measured with point sources.
+  parametrization (used on the simulation side of things) has been improved to match the on-orbit radial dependence measured with point sources; all the other response files are unchenged.
 * ``ixpe:obssim:v10``: this is the first iteration of the response files matching the structure of the actual CALDB, and the first that can be used with real data.